kintone/cli-kintone/README.md

 ### bash

-To enable it in `bash`, `cd` to the directory that contains the cli-kintone executable file, then run the below commands:
+To enable it in `bash`, `cd` to the directory that contains the cli-kintone executable file, then run the following commands:

 ```shell
 # 1. Create command completion script